alhajee/ckan/doc/contributing/documentation.rst

 Build the docs
 ==============

-You should now be able to build the CKAN documentation locally.
+You should now be able to build the FMLD documentation locally.
 Make sure your virtual environment is activated, and then run this command::

     sphinx-build doc build/sphinx